 1. Requirements NONE 2.
-Application Deadlines by March 20 or September 15 3.
-Application "Application for Change in Supervisor" submitted to the Academic Office 4.
-Notification of results early April or early October 5.
+Application Deadlines By 16:30 on the final day of classes of the semester 3.
+Application "Application for Change in Supervisor" approved and signed by the current and future supervisors submitted to the Academic Office 4.
+Notification of results by early March or early September 5.
 Contact Academic Office

-Note: If the deadline falls on a weekend or a holiday, or a day when the office is closed, the deadline will move to the immediately preceding working day.
+Note 1: If the deadline falls on a weekend or a holiday, or a day when the office is closed, the deadline will move to the immediately preceding working day.